matkoniecz/lunar_assembler/README.md

 ## Potential uses

-SVG files may be much more accessible for futher processing than alternatives formats of OSM data.
+SVG files may be much more accessible for further processing than alternatives formats of OSM data.

 SVG files may be directly usable for some purposes, for example in laser cutters.